 Can Harassment Be a Felony in Colorado?

-In most circumstances, a charge of harassment is a class 3 misdemeanor in Colorado counties.
+In many circumstances, a charge of harassment is a class 2 misdemeanor in Colorado counties.
 Conviction can result in as many as 6 months in county jail and up to $750 in fines.
 Whenever harassment occurs due to someone's race, religion, ancestry, or nationality, a class 1 misdemeanor can apply.
-Amplified penalties of 6 – 18 months in jail and also fines of $500 – $5,000 can result at sentencing.
+Amplified penalties of up to 12 months in jail and fines of $1,000 can result at sentencing.
 The former school director mentioned above faces additional penalties due to the charges of criminal mischief and obstruction of a telephone service.

 Expert Denver Harassment Attorney

 If you or someone you know is facing harassment accusations or charges, be smart.
-Contact the reputable defense attorneys at O'Malley and Sawyer, LLC at 303-830-0880.
+Contact the reputable defense attorneys at Sawyer Legal Group, LLC at 303-830-0880.
 Together, we can protect your future.

 Photo Credit: Pexles – donterase